 He wanted to feel certain about what we were doing when we all came in tomorrow, so he could measure our progress based on the proportion we built.
 It’s not his fault though.
 This is the way we were taught to consider Product Strategy.

 Most companies fall under the trap of considering Product Strategy as a plan to create certain features and capabilities.

 The problem is that when we treat a product strategy as a plan, it’ll always fail.
 Plans do not account for uncertainty or change.

 We need to implement a plan but the plan shouldn’t be “build feature x.”
 Our plan should be to attain our business goals.

 We need to modify from wondering about Product Strategy as something that’s dictated from top to bottom, and instead something that’s uncovered as we learn what is going to help us achieve our objectives.

-In this article I will explain about product strategy definition, end to end process on the framework involved, how to create a great product strategy with some examples, and template, so you can influence others like a ninja.
+In this article I will explain product strategy definition, end-to-end process on the framework involved, how to create a great product strategy with some examples, and template, so you can influence others like a ninja.

 Product Strategy Definition